openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 }
 ```

-**Description:** Identifies the display mode of an Ability.
-This tag applies only to page-type Abilities.
+**Description:** Identifies the display mode of the Ability.
+This tag is only applicable to page-type Abilities.

 **System Capability:** SystemCapability.BundleManager.BundleFramework.Core